Codelaxable/Hypnos/README.md

 - `nightSkipMessage` is the message used when skipping night
 - `enableWakeUp` enable or disable broadcasting of `wakeUpMessage`
 - `wakeUpMessage` is the message displayed when a player leaves his bed
+- `ignoreSleepDuringDay` enabling it will ignore when player enter a bed during day (true per default)

 ### Message arguments